scylladb/scylladb/docs/operating-scylla/admin-tools/select-from-mutation-fragments.rst

 * ``partition end``

 This is the text representation of the ``enum class mutation_fragment_v2_kind``.
-Since this is a regular column, the human readeable name is used.
+Since this is a regular column, the human readable name is used.

 metadata
 ~~~~~~~~